 Luke Tashjian served as Moderator for a Panel at the Federal Tax Institute of New England regarding Ethics Issues for Tax and Estate Planning Attorneys.

-The Firm prevailed on one of two appeals before the Connecticut Appellate Court in a case brought by a major European bank seeking to impose individual liability on our client for a foreign judgment exceeding $300 million.
-The bank’s appeal argued that the doctrine of collateral estoppel precluded our clients from relitigating issues allegedly decided in the foreign judgment.
-The Appellate Court agreed with our arguments that it did not.
+The Firm successfully opposed a petition for certification to the Connecticut Supreme Court filed by a major European bank in a case seeking to impose individual liability on our client for a foreign judgment exceeding $300 million.
+The petition could have resulted in the dismissal for lack of jurisdiction of our own appeal, in which our petition for certification to the Supreme Court was granted.
 Charlie Pieterse, Thomas O’Connor, and Wyatt Jansen handled the matter.